emash90/emash90/README.md

 - Use **Node.js**, **NestJS**, or **React**
 - Apply **event-driven architecture** and **message brokers**
 - Aim for **clean code**, **testing**, and **scalable deployment** (Docker, CI/CD, GCP)
+- Experiment with AI agents and agentic workflows powered by Google ADK or any other framework

 > If you're working on something exciting — let's team up and build something amazing.